-PEN World Voices Festival 2018: “Tell Me What Democracy Looks Like”
+PEN World Voices Festival 2018: “It Can’t Happen Here”

 A PEN World Voices panel on writing and democracy that highlighted the myth of meritocracy and the self-made man, and need for more inclusive media and stories.